Dr. Carmen J Holmes works part-time in urgent care and developed The Physician Project, a collection of resources for physicians and by physicians.

 About

 I’m a physician working part-time in Richmond, Virginia.
 I graduated from Stanford University in 1997 and earned my medical degree from Ponce School of Medicine in Puerto Rico in 2008.
 I completed the dual residency program in Internal Medicine and Pediatrics at Virginia Commonwealth University in Richmond in 2013.
 I passed both initial board certification exams and I maintain my Internal Medicine certification with the American Board of Internal Medicine (ABIM) and the National Board of Physicians and Surgeons (NBPAS).
-I quickly realized that the traditional path wasn’t for me.
-I found my niche in urgent care as an alternative to the grind of primary care and the hierarchy of hospital medicine.
-During the first year of the pandemic, I did telemedicine as well.
-During my training, I found the practice of medicine to be fragmented and disappointing, filled with well-meaning physicians and staff who couldn’t fully advocate for their patients.
-A mentor reassured me that I was “ahead of the curve” in my understanding of the deficiencies of healthcare in this country.
-The American medical system is broken and is hazardous to patients, staff, and physicians.

 What's wrong with medicine?